Find Cheap Flights to Shanghai from $ 173 with eDreams

 How many airports are there in Shanghai and which is the main one?

 Shanghai has 2 airport.
 Shanghai Pudong International Airport operates flights to domestic and international destinations to 31 cities.
-Some of the most popular destinations are Tokyo, Zhangjiajie and Chongqing.
+Some of the most popular destinations are Chongqing, Tokyo and Hong Kong.

 Plan your trip